Mittersill Castle: History

 In 1880 the castle was auctioned off, for a price of 4000 Guilder to grain merchant Anton Hahn who himself sold the castle two years later to Countess Marie Larisch von Moennich who employed architect Carl Gangolf Kayser in making renovations to the building.
 Ownership changed several times in the years that followed, the appearance of its interior rooms changing with each passing resident.
 Mittersill Castle experienced a very glamorous period from 1935-67 under the leadership of Baron Hubert von Pantz.
+In 1936, the Schloss Mittersill International Sport and Shooting Club was founded.
 Notable guests during this period include Dutch Queen Juliana and Prince Bernhard, the Shah of Persia, Clark Gable, Henry Ford, Bob Hope and Aristotle Onassis.
 During this period the castle suffered further fire damage when in 1938 it was struck by lightning.

 During the Nazi period the castle was used as a State Institute think-tank for Inner Asia and as a sub-department of the "Ahnenerbe e.V." (a Nazi German think tank for Intellectual Ancient History).
-For a short time the castle was used as an outer command base for the Mauthausen Concentration Camp, and some female prisoners were brought here.
+For a short time the castle was used as an outer command base for the Mauthausen Concentration Camp, and at least 15 female prisoners were brought there.
+The female prisoners are stated to have been Jehovah's Witnesses.
+At the end of the war, when the owners had the property returned to them, they found thousands of skulls of Asiatic origin, in all the rooms.

+Ian Fleming

+In the 1930s the author Ian Fleming would occasionally stay at the sports club of Schloss Mittersill in the Austrian Alps, following its period as an Institute for research into so-called "race science this pseudo-scientific research centre is stated to have inspired Fleming's creation of the character Blofeld's own centre of Piz Gloria in the novel On Her Majesty's Secret Service.